rolinmb/py-qregister/README.md

     * IDK if I am validating a quantum register correctly.
 I couldn't find an exact equation like the method used to validate an inidividual qudit;
     the implementation I have is a result of working with ChatGPT.
-I am assuming a valid qudit must have its individual measurement state probabilities sum to 1 (i.e. the sum of complex modulus for each complex number describing a qudit must sum to 1).
+I am assuming a valid qudit must have its individual measurement state probabilities sum to 1 (i.e. the sum of complex modulus for each complex number describing a qudit must equal 1).
 This still allows for encoded states that may not ever be observable (i.e. have complex modulus/probability of 0).

     * IDK how to visualize all the states and ther probabilities (permutations may need a revisit smh)